University of Groningen

 Programme structure

-In addition to the regular Master’s programme in Electrical Engineering, we offer four special Master’s tracks, giving you the flexibility to specialise your studies:
+The Master’s programme in Electrical Engineering offers five specialised tracks and a double degree option, giving you the flexibility to specialise your studies:

-• Care and Cure: Applies electrical engineering principles to healthcare technology.
+• Care and Cure: Applies electrical engineering principles to healthcare technology, with applications in medical imaging, bioelectric devices, neuromonitoring, and wearable technology.

-You will be actively involved in research, culminating in an internship and a final graduation project, often in cooperation with industry R&D departments.
+You will be actively involved in research, culminating in an internship and a final graduation project, which could be at a research group in our department, or in industry.

 Career perspectives